 How to Use Claude AI with StreetSpring for Business Location Research

-Important: Claude does not have a live connection to StreetSpring's platform by default.
-Run your address in StreetSpring first, then paste the data into Claude.
+Important: Claude has no live connection to StreetSpring.
+Always run your address in StreetSpring first, then paste the data or upload the PDF into Claude.
 The workflow is always: StreetSpring first, Claude second.

 Table of Contents

-- Prompt Template 3 — Risk Factor Deep Dive
+- Prompt 3 — Stress Test the Top Risk Factor

-- Prompt Template 4 — Full Report Analysis (PDF Upload)
+- Prompt 4 — Upload Your PDF for Full-Report Analysis

-- Prompt Template 5 — Rent Negotiation Scenario
+- Prompt 5 — Draft a Rent Negotiation Position from the Data

 - Frequently Asked Questions